The geometry of Gaussian double Markovian distributions: Preliminaries on Conditional Independence Structures

-We have no general proof for the Zariski-irreducibility of the models in the preceding example when $n \ge 7$.
-It was shown in \cite[Lemma~5.4]{Gaussant} that the CI~structures $\set{(12|), (12|N \setminus 12)}$ are realizable by Gaussian distributions for all~$n \ge 4$.
-Thus the models are irreducible in the finite ``CI~topology'' studied (but not named) by Drton and Xiao in \cite[Section~2.1]{drton2010smoothness}.
-This is a coarsening of the usual Zariski topology induced on~$\PD_n$, so CI-irreducibility provides a necessary criterion for Zariski-irreducibility.
 There is a Galois~connection between CI~structures $\C R \subseteq \A_N$ and Gaussian CI~models~$\M(\C R) \subseteq \PD_n$.
 The closed CI~structures under this connection are termed \emph{complete relations} by Drton and Xiao, and their \cite[Theorem~2.2]{drton2010smoothness} characterizes them as the intersections of realizable gaussoids.
 The completion of a double Markovian relation $\CIS{G,H}$ adds all CI~statements which hold on every matrix in its model $\M(G,H)$.
 For~single Markovian relations $\CIS{G}$ is always complete because it is realizable by \Cref{p:MarkovianCI} and its elements can be read off from~$G$.

 On the other hand, \Cref{ex:veryNotRealizable} exhibits a pair of graphs $G$ and $H$ whose CI~structure does not satisfy the semigraphoid property.
 Since the semigraphoid axiom holds for every Gaussian distribution, it follows that $\CIS{G,H}$ need not be complete.
 Moreover, even if the set $\CIS{G,H}$ is closed under the compositional graphoid axioms, which hold for all Gaussians (called \emph{semigaussoid axioms} by Drton and Xiao), it may still be incomplete: